janderland/janderland-elm/content/The-Promised-Land.md

 years now.
 And what better form but self expression; so it's first words will be about itself.

-Welcome to the Land of Jander; a testament to how I spend my time.
+Welcome to the __Land of Jander__... a testament to how I spend my time.

-Besides providing me with a place for self expression, JANDER.LAND is my first Elm application, my second code-generation pipeline, and a welcome return to UI design.
+Besides providing me with a place for self expression, __jander.land__ is my first Elm application, my second code-generation pipeline, and a welcome return to UI design.
 It's also burned up quite a bit of time.

 ![Old Site](/oldsite.jpg)